cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 Note: In some cases, the retrieved semantic property is an object with properties of its own that need further calls to access (not illustrated).

+## Adjusting time in tests
+By default, Compose jUnit UI tests automatically advance time to the next frame after performing an action.
+That is generally all that is necessary, but to test transient effects, manually advancing the test time can be helpful.

+To do that, use `composeTestRule.mainClock.advanceTimeBy()`.

+An example of this technique is used in [PopupMessageTests.kt](../app/src/androidTest/java/com/cvshealth/composeaccessibilitytechniques/PopupMessagesTests.kt) to verify that defined-duration `Snackbar`s disappear after their established time.

 ## Summary
 Other tests for accessibility semantics are possible and are strongly suggested.
 The key technique is to test for semantic properties, as well as testing for functionality.

 ## Debugging tests
 To debug tests, apply the following code in a test function to log the semantics tree: `composeTestRule.onRoot().printToLog("LOG_TAG")`.
 Alternatively, apply the following code to log the unmerged semantics tree: `composeTestRule.onRoot(useUnmergedTree = true).printToLog("LOG_TAG")`.

+If that code fails because of multiple root nodes (such as when pop-up dialogs appear), apply something like this instead: `composeTestRule.onAllNodes(isRoot()).onLast().printToLog("LOG_TAG")`

 ----